jpbarraca/dual-camera-edof/README.md

 ```
 Usage: extract_edof.py [options] img1 img2 img3...
 Options:
+    -p: Save the originaly processed image to the same directory
-    -o: Save the original image to the same directory
+    -o: Save the originaly unprocessed image to the same directory
     -e: Save the EDOF as an image to the same directory
     -v: View the EDOF image
+    -d: Delete file and only keep extracted (will enforce -o -e)
 ```

 ## Requirements